Sumatriptan Tablets (50mg & 100mg)

 - You have high blood pressure

-- Any heart conditions (such as heart attacks, angina or tachyarrhythmia)
+- You have any heart conditions (such as heart attacks, angina or tachyarrhythmia)

 - You have seizures or fits

-- You are allergic to Sumatriptan, Tripans 5-HT1, antimigraine agents, or any other ingredients
+- You are allergic to Sumatriptan, Triptans 5-HT1, antimigraine agents, or any other ingredients

-- A severely reduced liver function or liver disease
+- You have a severely reduced liver function or liver disease

 You are not advised to take Sumatriptan tablets if you intend to drive or operate machinery.
 Migraines often cause drowsiness and dizziness, so you should avoid driving a car or operating any type of machinery until you feel better.